 keeping the vehicle clean and checking lights, brakes, fuel and tyres, reporting faults, or doing minor repairs.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-You can start off earning between £13,000 and £18,000 a year.
-More experienced drivers earn an average of around £26,000 a year, with some earning considerably more.
+You can start off earning around £15,000 a year.
+More experienced drivers earn an average of around £25,000 a year, with some earning considerably more.

-- Full time work could be between 40 and 60 hours a week.
+Full time work could be around 40 hours a week, sometimes more.